koepalex/Crow-s-Nest-MQTT/README.md

 Shows the history of received messages of the selected topic.
 Including the received time, the size, a small preview and the possibility to copy the whole message.
 Selecting a message here will set the context for details and metadata panes.

 **5. Payload View**
 Shows the payload of the message selected in history view.
 Supports rendering of JSON payload or shows payload as text.
 The default viewer is depending on `content-type` of the selected Message.
-The viewer can be switched by using `:view raw` and `:view json` commands.
+The viewer can be switched by using `:view raw`, `:view json` and `:view image` commands.

 **6. Metadata View**
 Shows all the metadata of the message selected in history view.
 Including standard metadata like `correlation-id`, `response-topic` but also custom metadata like `user-properties`.